 This makes progressing with micro loads relatively harder to track with pull ups and dips alone.

-It can be risky to perform the dip (but this can be overcome with gymnastic rings)
+It can be risky to perform the dip (but this can be overcome with gymnastic rings and the right technique)

 As discussed above, it is easy to place the shoulder in a compromised position at the bottom of the dip.